ecstaticprerna/SHAKTI/README.md

-# Retention360
+# SHAKTI
-Retention360: The Science of Workforce Stability is a data-driven project that analyzes employee attrition trends and predicts workforce turnover using machine learning.
+SHAKTI (Strategic Human Attrition Knowledge Through Insights): The Science of Workforce Stability is a data-driven project that analyzes employee attrition trends and predicts workforce turnover using machine learning.
 By using HR analytics, visualization, and predictive modeling, it provides actionable insights to enhance employee retention strategies and improve organizational stability.

 Employee attrition is a critical challenge for organizations, impacting productivity, morale, and operational costs.
 Retention360 is a comprehensive HR analytics project designed to predict employee turnover and provide actionable insights using machine learning.
 By leveraging the IBM HR Analytics Employee Attrition Dataset, this project identifies key factors influencing employee retention and helps HR professionals make data-driven decisions to improve workforce stability.